-This unusual form of amnesia may develop in alcoholics and other malnourished people, usually because of a deficiency of thiamin (vitamin B 1 ).
-Rarely, this syndrome results from a head injury (called a traumatic brain injury).
+Wernicke-Korsakoff syndrome may develop in people who abuse alcohol and other malnourished people, usually because of a deficiency of thiamin (vitamin B1).
+Rarely, this syndrome results from a head injury (a traumatic brain injury).

 Wernicke encephalopathy causes loss of balance, drowsiness, a tendency to stagger, and eye movement problems in addition to confusion.